lin404/COMSM3100_automated-trading/repory_5_overall.md

 Deliverable: Write up the thesis based on the draft.
 Repeat review and edition, attempt to improve the quality of the thesis.

 ## Risk Analysis

+There are a number of risks that could affect the progress of the project.
+The likelihood rating is on a scale 1-5 where each point p represents a p/5 probability of incidence.
+In the same way, severity indicates the p/5 possibility of the risk having implications for the project.

+### Risk1

+Misunderstand the mechanism used in Turquoise Plato.

+likelihood: 2
+severity: 3
+Notes and Contingency: Keep in mind of review is important.
+If it occurs in the design phase, there is 1 buffer day to recover.
+If the mistake is realized in develop or test phase, there are 3 days to recover.
+If the recovery takes more time than expected, simulate a general dark pool instead of Turquoise Plato.
+The experiment environment may be not close to the real-world market, but the important scenario of environment that agents perform in multiple venues can be implemented as planned.

+### Risk2

+Misunderstand the theory of ZIP.

+likelihood: 1
+severity: 3
+Notes and Contingency: The review in the design phase is important.
+If it occurs in the design phase, there is 1 buffer day to recover.
+If the mistake is realized in develop or test phase, there are 3 days to recover.
+Utilise the available source code provided by BSE.

+### Risk3

+Misunderstand the theory of AA.

+likelihood: 2
+severity: 3
+Notes and Contingency: This would happen since the source code of AA doesn't provide publicly.
+The review in the design phase is important.
+If it occurs in the design phase, there is 1 buffer day to recover.
+If the mistake is realized in develop or test phase, there are 3 days to recover.
+Utilise the available source code provided by BSE.

+### Risk4

+The research about ZIP and AA takes more time than expected.

+likelihood: 1
+severity: 2
+Notes and Contingency: Thanks to the large volume of the lecture, this should not happen.
+There is 1 day to recover in case it happened.

+### Risk5

+Setting up the development environment takes more time than expected.

+likelihood: 1
+severity: 2
+Notes and Contingency: This may not happen since it's as open-source and has been used to exam the performance of AA and ZIP.
+If it happens, ask for experts.

+### Risk6

+The simulator does not provide a specific feature to simulate the markets designed.

+likelihood: 1
+severity: 4
+Notes and Contingency: Research and investigate OpEx or ExOp replace BSE.
+If neither OpEx nor ExOp has no specific feature to simulate.
+Change the design of markets.
+I would be the worst case.

+### Risk7

+Development of the experiment environment takes more time than expected.

+likelihood: 2
+severity: 1
+Notes and Contingency: It is a usual case happens during a project.
+There are 3 days as a buffer if the schedule is delayed.
+Fully utilise the available source code provided by BSE.
+Discuss with experts of BSE.

+### Risk8

+The scenarios of the experiment are not enough.

+likelihood: 3
+severity: 4
+Notes and Contingency: This issue would affect the quantity of the experiments.
+Implement experiments by learning from the previous researches.
+Classify the experiments to cover different cases.

+### Risk9

+The results of the experiment are different from expected.

+likelihood: 3
+severity: 2
+Notes and Contingency: This means either the experiment environment is wrong or unexpected results occurs.
+More experiments in the different scenarios with varying parameters, more deliberately analysis are considerable.
+Record and classify the results is required.

+### Risk10

+Writing up thesis takes more time than expected.

+likelihood: 3
+severity: 4
+Notes and Contingency: This may happen when the edit delayed or the feedback is too bad.
+Tracking the progress of the project and keeping writing up the draft day by day is required.